 Treating a Hot Spot

-Now that you’re certain that your pup’s excessive scratching and crusty, red skin patch is not just an insect bite they’ll recover from in a day or two, you’ll need to schedule a visit with your veterinarian to properly diagnose the issue and determine the best form of treatment.
+Now that you’re certain that your pup’s excessive scratching and crusty, red skin patch is not just an insect bite they’ll recover from in a day or two, you’ll need to schedule a visit with your veterinarian to properly diagnose the skin issue and determine the best form of hot spot treatment.

-In some cases, vets will perform a skin cytology to determine if the lesion turned into an infected hot spot on your dog.
+In some cases, vets will perform a skin cytology to determine if the skin lesion turned into an infected hot spot on your dog.
 Depending on the findings and the severity of your dog’s case, some treatments will follow different trajectories than others.

 Dogs suffering from mild to moderate cases of hot spots will typically undergo treatment plans including the following: